konrad-g/neudesk-docs/getting-started-buyer.md

 # Getting Started with Neudesk as a Buyer

 Welcome to Neudesk!
-This guide will help you purchase your first productized service and get the most out of our platform.
+This guide will help you purchase your first marketing service and get the most out of our platform.

 ---